AlubuArt/sponsorMatch-landingpage/README.md

 ### Techstack

-The website is made with React, React Bootstrap and some CSS.
+The website is made with React, React Bootstrap and CSS.
 It is hosted through Firebase Hosting.

 ### Design